itteco/iframely/README.md

 ##### meta

+Most pages supports meta data using different semantics: twitter, og, meta, dublin core, parsely, sailthru and so on.

-Iframely provides unified meta specification.
+Iframely provides unified way to access those attributes in one place and one way.

-It supports some useful attribues that can be found on different pages or APIs like:
+`meta` object provides useful available meta attributes of retrieved page in unified form.
+It could be:
  - title
  - description
  - author
- - publication date `TODO: unify date type`
+ - date (publication date) `TODO: unify date type`
- - duration (of video or audio content)
+ - duration (in seconds, duration of video or audio content)
+ - ... and more.

+All attributes has unified names and listed in [/meta-mappings](#meta-mappings) endpoint.

+Meta attributes provided by plugins [getMeta](plugingetmeta) method.

+##### links

+#### /meta-mappings

+Provides unified meta attributes mapping.

-You can find unified meta attributes mapping on [http://dev.iframe.ly/meta-mappings](http://dev.iframe.ly/meta-mappings).
+You can find current unified meta attributes mapping on [http://dev.iframe.ly/meta-mappings](http://dev.iframe.ly/meta-mappings).

 Here is description of data: